EXPLORE THIS STORY

 Methodical skepticism: never let emotion override facts

-Imperial nostalgia: the UK as natural commentator on global affairs
+Imperial nostalgia: the UK as natural commentator on space affairs

-Post-Brexit: every exclusion from a major project reopens the question of Britain's place
+Post-Brexit: each exclusion from a major project revives questions about Britain's place

 Discover how another country covers this same story.